MetPX/sarracenia/doc/sr_subscribe.1.rst

 The *outlet* option, implemented only in *sr_cpump*, allows the final output to be other than a post.
 See `sr_cpump(1) <sr_cpump.html>`_ for details.

-The *post_document_root* option supplies the directory path that, when combined (or found) in the given *path*, gives the local absolute path to the data file to be posted.
+The *post_base_dir* option supplies the directory path that, when combined (or found) in the given *path*, gives the local absolute path to the data file to be posted.
 The post document root part of the path will be removed from the posted announcement. for sftp: url's it can be appropriate to specify a path relative to a user account.
-Example of that usage would be:  -pdr ~user  -url sftp:user@host for file: url's, document_root is usually not appropriate.
+Example of that usage would be:  -pdr ~user  -url sftp:user@host for file: url's, base_dir is usually not appropriate.
 To post an absolute path, omit the -dr setting, and just specify the complete path as an argument.

 The **url** option sets how to get the file... it defines the protocol,